secretstartups/handbook/sites/handbook/source/handbook/marketing/marketing-operations/pathfactory/index.html.md

 1. Select the `MOps: Drift` external code snippet on the `External Code` field within your track settings.
 1. Click `Update`.
 1. [Create a Drift campaign request](https://gitlab.com/gitlab-com/marketing/marketing-operations/-/issues/new?issuable_template=Drift_Campaign_Request) and provide the PathFactory track link in the issue.
-Add the `PathFactory` issue label and cc `@sdaily`.
+Add the `PathFactory` issue label and cc `@MihaiConteanu`.
 1. Once the Drift campaign request issue is complete, document your PathFactory track and associated Drift playbook in the [PathFactory changelog](https://docs.google.com/document/d/1qd9X-V0WNBTklCKNYVRmjJtiOcPu6dZYkfJ2uuQt_Co/edit) with relevant links.